 Groups and "Consolidated" Sustainability Information 18.
 Recognizing that ED-5000 is an overarching standard, do you agree that the principles-based requirements in ED-5000 can be applied for assurance engagements on the sustainability information of groups or in other circumstances when "consolidated" sustainability information is presented by the entity?
 If not, what do you propose and why?
 (See Explanatory Memorandum Section 1-G, paras.
-102-107) Overall response: Agree, with comments below Detailed comments (if any): We concur, since ED-5000 is primarily written in terms of principles or outcomes rather than procedures or steps which allow the practitioner to apply professional judgment in planning and performing the assurance engagement.
-Fraud 19.
+102-107) Overall response: Agree (with no further comments) Detailed comments (if any): Fraud 19.
 Do you agree that ED-5000 appropriately addresses the topic of fraud (including "greenwashing") by focusing on the susceptibility of the sustainability information to material misstatement, whether due to fraud or error?
 If not, what suggestions do you have for increasing the focus on fraud and why?
 (See Explanatory Memorandum Section 1-G, paras.
-108-110) Overall response: Agree, with comments below Detailed comments (if any): Consideration of the fraud triangle and its significance and nature to the topic of fraud requires further consideration particularly opportunities.
-Pressure and rationalisation has been covered to some extent.
+108-110) Overall response: Disagree, with comments below Detailed comments (if any): Consideration of the fraud triangle and its significance and nature to the topic of fraud requires further consideration particularly opportunities.
+Pressure and rationalization has been covered to some extent.
 Working with these categories to determine what fraud may take place in reporting on sustainability will expand the fraud scope and be clearer to practitioners and preparers.
 Examples given of fraudulent situations in A296 are welcome, although it is difficult to determine if fraud occurred as per the last point in A296 which is "Immature systems of internal control over sustainability reporting".
 Considering the potential for fraud when considering the risks to achieving the entity's objectives is critical as per A325R (c).
 Further examples may be necessary over time based on post-implementation reviews and other interactions between stakeholders.
 Practitioners and preparers need to alive to emerging trends and sophistication in fraud mechanisms.
-We believe further guidance and material may be provided for matters relating to greenwashing, since that's the primary fraud in sustainability reporting.
-Further, detecting financial fraud can be challenging since certain criteria have to be proved and in respect of greenwashing proving such is significantly more challenging and will require a certain level of expertise in this area to determine the occurrence, existence and perpetuation of such fraud.

 Communication with Those Charged with Governance 20.
 Do you support the high-level requirement in ED-5000 regarding communication with management, those charged with governance and others, with the related application material on matters that may be appropriate to communicate?
 If not, what do you propose and why?
 (See Explanatory Memorandum Section 1-G, paras.
-111-112) Overall response: Yes (with no further comments) Detailed comments (if any):

-Reporting Requirements and the Assurance Report 21.
+111-112) Overall response: Yes (with no further comments) Detailed comments (if any): Reporting Requirements and the Assurance Report 21.
 Will the requirements in ED-5000 drive assurance reporting that meets the information needs of users?
 If not, please be specific about any matters that should not be required to be included in the assurance report, or any additional matters that should be included.
 (See Explanatory Memorandum Section 1-G, paras.
-116-120, 124-130) Overall response: Yes, with comments below Detailed comments (if any): In so far as the standards on sustainability are tailored to speak to the needs of users of such information will the information needs of the users be met.
-This will be a continuous cycle of improvements, modifications, alterations and amendments to ensure it is fit for the purposes of user requirements.
+116-120, 124-130) Overall response: No, with comments below Detailed comments (if any): The PAAB believes that there will be need for a continuous cycle of improvements, modifications, alterations and amendments to ensure it is fit for the purposes of user requirements.
 22. Do you agree with the approach in ED-5000 of not addressing the concept of "key audit matters" for a sustainability assurance engagement, and instead having the IAASB consider addressing this in a future ISSA?
 If not, what do you propose and why?
 (See Explanatory Memorandum Section 1-G, paras.
-121-123) Overall response: Neither agree/disagree, but see comments below Detailed comments (if any): This should be addressed in this standard although as a point of contrast and differentiate with a traditional audit possibly the name may be changed to "key sustainability matters/risks".
-In spite of the matters raised in paragraph 121 of the explanatory memorandum, we believe the purpose of disclosing these (at least for PIE's, those entities which are not PIEs but their activities greatly impact ESG matters and where the practitioner deems it necessary and relevant) will be similar to the purpose such matters are disclosed in the financial statement audit reports.
+121-123) Overall response: Disagree, with comments below Detailed comments (if any): The PAAB believes that this should be addressed in this standard.
 23. For limited assurance engagements, is the explanation in the Basis for Conclusion section of the assurance report that the scope and nature of work performed is substantially less than for a reasonable assurance engagement sufficiently prominent?
 If not, what do you propose and why?
 (See Explanatory Memorandum Section 1-G, para.
 131) Overall response: Yes (with no further comments) Detailed comments (if any):